Games client plus its

 priority defaults to the channel default (100 for input,

 50 for events).
-The from header is added for you.Close the underlying track.
+The SDK adds the from header for you.void

 Handles & lifecycle